bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

 {.col2}

 If there are more resources with the same name (like "featured") on a related type of page, then the first match wins.

-This approach is convenient for this project and also the theme default.
-But in case we want to use some other kind of fallback or none at all, we can overwrite the partial {$mod-resource/func/helper/page-fallback.html} in your project folder {$layouts/partials}.